 \subsubsection{Capability of LLMs.}

-Switching from GPT-3.5 to GPT-4o, the ICL-based approach reduces 42.7\% errors.
-Particularly, MAC-SQL reduced more than half of the errors in \bird benchmark, and three quarters in \spider.
-It shows that the capability of LLMs greatly affects the accuracy of ICL-based techniques, and the performance bottleneck has not been reached yet.
+Switching from GPT-3.5 to GPT-4o, the ICL-based techniques reduce 42.7\% errors.
+Specifically, MAC-SQL reduced more than half errors in \bird, and three quarters in \spider.
+It shows that LLM capability greatly affects technique performance, and the bottleneck has not been reached yet.

-Meanwhile, in some error types, the text-to-SQL errors are not reduced, or even increased, with a more powerful LLM.
-It is particularly visible in \emph{using = instead of IN}, \emph{ascending Sort with NULL}, and other error types with strong logic features.
+Meanwhile, for some error types, switching to a more powerful LLM either does not reduce errors or even increases them.
+It is particularly visible in \emph{using = instead of IN}, \emph{ascending sort with NULL}, and other error types with strong logic features.